 When a species’ identification depends upon subtle colour hues, ‘random’ or 'isolated' digital images are of little use.
 Photographs taken in overly bright light are likely to suffer from over-exposure and colour dilution or loss ('burn out').
 The underparts of paler species can easily appear overly white.
 The portrayal of upperparts may well be glazed, with a surface 'bloom' or 'sheen' of light which masks completely the true underlying hues of the feathers.
 Photographs taken in heavy shade will lose colour subtleties and gradations.
 The upperparts can appear as a uniform 'slab' of monochrome hue, with colour highlights and variations between feather tracts lost.
 Images of a given individual can vary widely in such circumstances and, in extreme cases, a photograph of a Chiffchaff can even suggest the 'wrong' subspecies.
 In diagnosing 'Siberian Chiffchaff' from photographs, this is a serious source of problems.
 Photographs taken at long range are particularly suspect, as they are more prone to colour distortions, while certain hues are more visible at a distance than others (to the eye as well as the camera).
 Further comments on this issue, and examples of varying images, were included in Noeske and Dean (2006).
-Written several years ago, some of the captions in that feature now need revision, with increased knowledge about tristis, but the plates still provide useful illustrations of how inconsistent photographs can be.
+Written several years ago, there is now increased knowledge about tristis, but the plates still provide useful illustrations of how inconsistent photographs can be.
 Even at close range and with in-the-hand photos, colour depiction can be volatile.
 Those who trap and photograph birds regularly try to reduce such effects by taking images against a 'neutral grey' card and ensuring that the bird and card are in acceptable light conditions (soft lighting or slight shade are generally best).
 Including a Kodak grey-scale in the image also enables an objective evaluation to be made.

 In the field, it is not possible to choose the light conditions, of course, nor the bird's surroundings.
 However, even if not expert in optics and colour rendition, we all appreciate that fleeting impressions are unreliable and - if light conditions are adverse - it is generally evident at once that the appearance of the bird is being distorted.
 If a Chiffchaff remains positioned in unhelpful light-conditions, it will simply be impossible to evaluate plumage hues adequately.
 In the vast majority of cases, however, a Chiffchaff will be on the move and will be observed in more favourable (or neutral) light conditions in the course of observation.
 I have very rarely encountered a Chiffchaff in which radical variation in appearance was incessant and for which a settled appearance did not emerge eventually.
 Thankfully, the human brain accumulates data, can then evaluate variation and its causes, eliminate extremes, and reach a balanced assessment over time.
 If a Chiffchaff is observed for a considerable period, it will be very unlikely indeed that such a settled appearance does not become evident.
 Conversely, a single photograph captures just an instant in time (literally a fraction of a second).
 To publish two photographs of a single individual which portray radically different appearances, and infer that each has equal 'value' or is equally representative is misleading.
-This happens not infrequently and can exaggerate the problem described as 'plumage morphing' (for discussions on 'plumage morphing' see the main text here, and also this thread and this thread on the web-forum Birding Frontiers).
+This happens not infrequently and can exaggerate the problem described as 'plumage morphing' (for discussions on 'plumage morphing' see the main text here).
 Under the requisite prolonged, close-range and careful observation, the characteristic appearance will nearly always become apparent – not ‘inflexible’ but broadly accurate and reliable.
-Having made this evaluation, then a long-series of photos is required, to provide a good chance of obtaining some which are free of the problems discussed above and which match the appearance of the bird as carefully evaluated in the field.
+Having made this evaluation, then a long-series of photos is required, to provide a good chance of obtaining some which are free of the problems discussed above and which match the undistorted appearance of the bird as carefully evaluated in the field.
 It is clearly tempting to publish each and every photograph of an 'interesting' species.
 However, publication of photographs with an appearance not validated by careful field observations should be avoided, as such images portray artefacts which impair rather than facilitate discussions.

 Fresh plumage versus moult and wear